nasa/cumulus-docs/docs/deployment.md

 Login to URS (UAT), and under My Applications -> Application Administration -> use the edit icon of your application.
 Then under Manage -> redirect URIs, add the Backend API url returned from the stack deployment, e.g. `https://<czbbkscuy6>.execute-api.us-east-1.amazonaws.com/dev/token`.
 Also add the Distribution url `https://<kido2r7kji>.execute-api.us-east-1.amazonaws.com/dev/redirect`[^3].
 You may also delete the placeholder url you used to create the application.

+If you've lost track of the needed redirect URIs, they can be located on the [API Gateway](https://console.aws.amazon.com/apigateway).
+Once there select `<prefix>-backend` and/or `<prefix>-distribution`, `Dashboard` and utilizing the base URL at the top of the page that is accompanied by the text `Invoke this API at:`.
+Make sure to append `/token` for the backend URL and `/redirect` to the distribution URL.

 ----
 ## Deploy Cumulus dashboard